Utkarsh1504/DSA-Java/CONTRIBUTING.md

 Here are some guidelines for writing markdown, In the same fashion you have to write the markdown for the lessons:

 - All the main headings should be in `##` or `<h2>` format.
-- please do not use any heading at the top of the lesson, it will be used by default by the frontmatters, so don't start writing your lesson with a heading.
+- please do not use any heading at the start of the lesson, it will be used by default by the frontmatters, so don't start writing your lesson with a heading.
 - All the subheadings should be in `###` or `<h3>` or `####`, `<h4>` format and so on.

 ## Communication